bajareaboli/Jenkins_repo/README.md

 # Small App as a part of  Myob technical challenge.

 Approach:
-  - write a simple code
+  - Write a simple code
   - Build and compile the code
-  - Push on tomcat server
+  - Push on tomcat serve
+  - Automate deployment using jenkins

 Step1: setup/install java env